lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 $ bundle install
 {% endhighlight %}

-And run the <code>bundle install</code> command to install it.
+And run the `bundle install` command to install it.
 You also should add an initializer to the app to specify that you don't want to add a root element to the JSON response and the children elements of the API.
 More info about that can be found in the Railscast linked above and in the official documentation of the Rabl gem.

 {% highlight ruby %}
 # file: config/initializers/rabl_config.rb